cannam/repoint/README.md

 ### Limitations when checking libraries out using Subversion

-Libraries defined as to be checked out from a Subversion repository are in the most basic cases handled identically to those checked out from Git or Mercurial.
-However, Vext is not aware of the Subversion conventions for branching or tagging: branches and tags must be specified by changing the checkout URL.
-The lack of local history also has an effect on the information that can be reported by Vext.
+Libraries checked out from a Subversion repository are in basic cases handled identically to those checked out from Git or Mercurial.
+But there are some limitations specific to Subversion:

+ * Vext is not aware of the Subversion conventions for branching or tagging.
+Branches and tags must be specified by changing the checkout URL.

+ * The lack of local history in a Subversion repo has an effect on the information that can be reported by Vext.
 For example, `vext status` can never report Superseded for a Subversion checkout.

+ * If you modify and commit a Subversion repository, remember that you must subsequently run `svn update` in it before it has the right local revision ID.
+You may get confusing results from `vext` commands if you forget to do this.

 ### Adding new service providers